Last Updated on

 The final component is the cover, which is a mixture of polyester and Tactel, commonly known as nylon.
 The cover feels soft and has been designed for breathability to ensure the mattress surface stays cool.

-In a marked contrast from Tuft & Needle’s minimalist approach, Casper consists of four foam layers.
+In a marked contrast from Tuft & Needle’s minimalist approach, Casper consists of three foam layers.

-The top layer is a custom type of open-cell foam designed to be highly breathable for temperature control.
+The top layer is a custom type of open-cell foam that Casper calls Airscape Foam.
+It is designed to be highly breathable for temperature control.
 It stays cool and dry.

-The third layer uses a unique zoned foam construction that better supports your hips with a firmer density foam than above and below it.
-A slightly softer foam allows your shoulders to sink deeper, making this a great mattress for side sleepers.
+The third layer uses a unique zoned memory foam construction that better supports your hips with a firmer density foam than above and below it.
+Slightly softer foam at the top allows your shoulders to sink deeper, making this a great mattress for side sleepers.

 The base is a thick layer of high-density foam designed to prevent excess compression and keep the mattress in shape for longer.